 It’s a category 9 property, so rooms are 50,000 to 90,000 points a night.
 100,000 HH points can get you 2 nights here.
 A worthy redemption.

-Wrap Up on How to Redeem Hilton Honors
+Summary: How to Redeem Hilton Honors

 The two Amex Hilton cards are definitely something to think about.
 I’ll be getting the Surpass since I haven’t had it before, and Jordan might go for both the Surpass & no annual fee card.